 - Get A Quote button

-For the mobile website, your website developer do need to make sure that all the call-to-action elements are visible prominently and don’t have any cosmetic errors such as misalignment, stretched buttons, etc.
+For the mobile website, your website developer does need to make sure that all the call-to-action elements are visible prominently and don’t have any cosmetic errors such as misalignment, stretched buttons, etc.

 #5 Easy navigation